techidaily/site-fox-helps/source/_posts/effortless-conversion-of-srt-to-subtitles-subc-for-2024.md

 Steps for **SRT SUB** conversion

-Step1 [Open](https://www.better-converter.com/Subtitles-Converter/Srt-to-Sub-Subtitle-Converter)and click on the BROWSE button to add the locally saved SRT file.
+Step1 [Open](https://www.better-converter.com/Subtitles-Converter/Srt-to-Sub-Subtitle-Converter) and click on the BROWSE button to add the locally saved SRT file.
 Alternatively, you can also enter subtitles in the Input space provided.

 Step2 Click on the CONVERT button for the program to start the conversion process.